Robert E. Paige

-Robert Paige (born November 27, 1936) is a multi-disciplinary artist and arts educator working across textile design, painting, collage, and sculpture based in Woodlawn, Chicago.
+Robert Earl Paige (born November 27, 1936) is an American multi-disciplinary artist and arts educator working across textile design, painting, collage, and sculpture based in Woodlawn, Chicago, where he was born.
 As an artist and textile designer allied with the Black Arts Movement, Robert E. Paige trained at the School of the Art Institute of Chicago and worked at the architecture firm Skidmore, Owings & Merrill, Sears Roebuck & Company and Fiorio Milano design house in Italy.

-Paige was raised in Chicago's South Side where he continues to live and work, further developing his longstanding career in the decorative arts.
-His work visually and conceptually interrogates political and cultural themes that reflect both historical and contemporary African American art references, as well as traditional textile practices of West Africa.
+Paige was raised in Chicago's South Side, where he continues to live and work, further developing his longstanding career in the decorative arts.
+His work visually and conceptually interrogates political and cultural themes that reflect both historical and contemporary African-American art references, as well as traditional textile practices of West Africa.

 Career

-For much of his career Paige considered himself a "ghost artist", as much of his work went into circulation without the attachment of his name as a designer, although his "Kool-Aid Color" textile designs helped popularize West African patterns to American shoppers.
-Paige first worked as an interior designer at the architecture firm Skidmore, Owings & Merrill before studying textile design at the School of the Art Institute of Chicago under quilt maker Grace Earl.
+For much of his career, Robert E. Paige considered himself a "ghost artist", as much of his work went into circulation without the attachment of his name as a designer, although his "Kool-Aid Color" textile designs helped popularize West African patterns to American shoppers.
+Paige first worked as an interior designer at the architecture firm Skidmore, Owings & Merrill, before studying textile design at the School of the Art Institute of Chicago (SAIC) under quilt maker Grace Earl.
 While at SAIC, he became inspired by the abstract and symbolic nature of African art at the Art Institute of Chicago, and began collecting photographs and slides of African sculpture at the museum, which would later inspire much of his professional work.
 After receiving his BFA in 1964, Paige found himself at the center of Chicago's Black Arts Movement, helping to create a new Black design aesthetic that links to many spheres of art and cultural production today.

-Paige was also a participating member of AfriCOBRA, a coalition of Black artists in Chicago that was deeply embedded in Black Chicago culture—representing the community they lived in as well as cultivating a larger Black aesthetic that was absent from the mainstream art scene and imagination.
-In a 2022 interview with Architectural Digest, he said of the time "Chicago was abuzz with creativity, camaraderie, and collaboration.
-We were on fire.”
+Paige was also a participating member of AfriCOBRA, a coalition of Black artists in Chicago that was deeply embedded in Black Chicago culture,—representing the community they lived in as well as cultivating a larger Black aesthetic that was absent from the mainstream art scene and imagination.
+In a 2022 interview with Architectural Digest, he said of the time: "Chicago was abuzz with creativity, camaraderie, and collaboration.
+We were on fire."
 AfriCOBRA defined their mission as “an approach to image making which would reflect and project the moods, attitudes, and sensibilities of African Americans independent of the technical and aesthetic structures of Euro-centric modalities.”